Reds vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts takes a seven-game streak with at least one hit into this matchup.
+- Betts takes a seven-game streak with at least one hit into this one.
 In his last 10 games he is batting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games